adjust/ios_sdk/README.md

 ### <a id="sdk-frameworks"></a>Add iOS frameworks

 Adjust SDK is able to get additional information in case you link additional iOS frameworks to your app.
-Please, add following frameworks in case you want to enable Adjust SDK features based on their presence in your app:
+Please, add following frameworks in case you want to enable Adjust SDK features based on their presence in your app and mark them as optional:

 - `AdSupport.framework` - This framework is needed so that SDK can access to IDFA value and (prior to iOS 14) LAT information.
 - `iAd.framework` - This framework is needed so that SDK can automatically handle attribution for ASA campaings you might be running.